 SI.
 No. Basis Test Checking Statistical Sampling i.
 Selection Selective transactions are verified.
 Drawing a sample from a Large number of transactions. ii.
 Technique No specific technique is used.
 Statistical technique used is: Selection on random basis. iii.
-Subjective It is subjective and depends upon the choice of the auditor.
-It depends upon the statistical technique applied iv.
-Risk & Method It involves more risk as there are no specific methods for test check. e- It carries lesser risk and various statistical metho can be used at different times.
+Subjective It is subjective and depends upon the It depends upon the statistical technique applie choice of the auditor. iv.
+It involves more risk as there are no spe- cific methods for test check.
+It carries lesser risk and various statistical methods can be used at different times.